 What is the Metaverse?

-The Metaverse is a rapidly growing new world that is gaining traction.
-The tech giant Facebook recently changed its name to Meta in a crafty brand repositioning move.
-Other brands like Shutterstock (with Turbosquid by Shutterstock) and NVIDIA (with the NVIDIA Omniverse) have launched Metaverse projects.
+Other big brands like Shutterstock (with Turbosquid by Shutterstock) and NVIDIA (with the NVIDIA Omniverse) have launched Metaverse projects.

 Accessibility and Marketing in the Metaverse